-After countless hours of ice time, reading consumer and professional reviews, and reviewing manufacturer specs, we have crowned the Warrior Fantom QRE as our champion of 2019.
+After countless hours of ice time, reading consumer and professional reviews, and reviewing manufacturer specs, we have crowned the Warrior Fantom QRE as our top hockey stick of the 2019/2020 season.
 It is one of the lightest sticks on the market, weighing in at merely 360 grams.
 It also has an awesome low kick point allowing for some of the fastest and most deceptive shots possible.
 To round out the features it also has some of Warrior’s most advanced carbon fiber to reinforce it, ensuring this stick takes you the distance and doesn’t waste your hard earned money.
 Our top picks are directly below, and scroll further down to see our in depth reviews to get the low down on all the technologies used in the various sticks we reviewed!

-Bauer has updated it’s class leading Vapor lineup for this year with the top of the line Bauer Vapor Flylite – And it doesn’t disappoint.
+Bauer has updated it’s class leading Vapor hockey stick lineup for this year with the top of the line Bauer Vapor Flylite – And it doesn’t disappoint.
 Coming in very light (383 grams for the senior stick) and with technologies such as XE taper technology and asymmetrical TeXtreme shaft, this stick has a wicked quick release that is very repeatable due to Bauer’s ever improving material engineering.
-We have yet to find poor reviews on this weapon and highly suggest grabbing one for yourself!
+The one-piece Vapor lineup continues to evolve year after year in amazing ways, and we have yet to find poor reviews on this weapon and highly suggest grabbing one for yourself!

-When you don’t have top dollar to drop on the latest, newest stick, sometimes dropping down a price level doesn’t mean you have to sacrifice quality.
-Building on the Rekker’s of the past’ success, the Rekker M90 is a next gen option that will save you 80-100 dollars compared to some top sticks on our lists
+When you don’t have top dollar to drop on the latest, newest hockey stick, sometimes dropping down a price level doesn’t mean you have to sacrifice too much in terms of quality.
+Building on the one-piece Rekkers of the past years success, the Rekker M90 is a next gen option that will save you 80-100 dollars compared to some top hockey sticks on our lists